turingschool-examples/backend_mod_1_prework/day_7/10_speckled_frogs.md

 ## 10 Speckled Frogs

-Create a file named 10_speckled_frogs.rb and within that file, write a program that will print the following nursery rhyme, but for *10* frogs.
+Create a file named `10_speckled_frogs.js` and within that file, write several a program that will print the following nursery rhyme:

-> Three speckled frogs sat on a log
+> 3 speckled frogs sat on a log
 > eating some most delicious bugs.
 > One jumped in the pool where its nice and cool,
-> then there were two speckled frogs.
+> then there were 2 speckled frogs.
 >
-> Two speckled frogs sat on a log
+> 2 speckled frogs sat on a log
 > eating some most delicious bugs.
 > One jumped in the pool where its nice and cool,
-> then there was one speckled frogs.
+> then there was 1 speckled frogs.
 >
-> One speckled frog sat on a log
+> 1 speckled frog sat on a log
 > eating some most delicious bugs.
 > One jumped in the pool where its nice and cool,
 > then there were no more speckled frogs!

+### Required
+Make your program print the rhyme above for *10* frogs, with attention to where language changes.

+### Extension 1
+Print word versions of each number in the first and fourth lines, for example, the first verse in the above example would print 'Three speckled frogs...' and 'were two speckled frogs'.

-### Bonus
+### Extension 2
-Can you write the program so that it will run for any number of frogs?
+Make your program work for any number of frogs.